bcaffo/MOOCtalk/rochester/index.md

 ---
 ## Some summary statistics
-* Classes considered are MBBC1, MBBC2, CDA
+* Classes considered are MBBC1, MBBC2, CDA, Case, DA
-* A total of 302,416 students enrolled
+* A total of 497,423 students enrolled
-* 10 class offerings
+* 13 class offerings

-* Average of 30,242 students per class.
+ * Average of 38,263 students per class.
 * Minimum class size of 5,279 for class
 MBBC2 offering 2
-* Maximum class size of 84,203 for class
+* Maximum class size of 93,136 for class
-CDA offering 3.
+DA offering 1.

 ---